Learning Target: I can compute the slope of a line given the graph or two points.

 1) Find the slope of the line shown.

-2) What is the slope of the line shown in the graph?
+2) Find the slope of the line passing through the points.

 3) A line passes through the points (10, 0) and (x, -5) and has a slope of 1/2.